fodela/BackEnd_notes/deployment.md

 2. IAM Group
    A group collects IAM users with the same level of permissions to access AWS resources.
 You can attach or detach permissions to a group using access control policies.
 A group makes it easier to manage IAM users with the same level of permissions.

+3. IAM Role
+   A role is simply a set of policies (permissions) to access AWS services.
+You can assign a role either to an IAM user or an AWS service such as EC2.
+Creating and storing roles helps to delegate access with defined permissions without sharing long-term access keys.

+Difference between an IAM role and an IAM user
+An IAM user has permanent credentials that can be used to interact with AWS services directly.
+In contrast, an IAM role does not have any credentials; hence it cannot make direct requests to AWS services.
+IAM roles are assumed by authorized entities, such as IAM users, applications, or other AWS services.